Dragon (Dungeons & Dragons): Obsidian dragon

 Obsidian dragons, while the most intelligent of the gem dragons, are also the most vicious.
 They are extremely haughty, anger easily, and like to toy with prey before finishing it off.
 An obsidian dragon has smooth black skin with razor edges where joints come together.
 When first hatched, their scales are gray, rough to touch, and well defined.
 As they get older, the scales darken, become smoother, and begin to blend together.

 Most obsidian dragons prefer to make their lairs around volcanoes or in one of the mountains of coal found on the Elemental Plane of Fire.
 Most great wyrms, though, make use of the genesis power to create their own demiplane.

 Reception

-Reviewer Mark Theurer remarked that gem dragons "have some interesting breath weapons".
+Mark Theurer, in a 2002 review for Fictional Reality, remarked that gem dragons "have some interesting breath weapons".